Creating a Kubernetes cluster

 - RESOURCES NAME - the name with which the cluster resources will begin.
 Taking the example from the photo below, “RESOURCES NAME” has the name "wek-k8s" entered.
 So all resources will start with this name, e.g. wek-k8s-master or wek-k8s-worker-2.

 In the "CONFIGURE" tab, you can enter the cluster configuration.
 Complete the following fields:

 - LAYOUT - You can choose whether you want to create a cluster with HA or not.
 A cluster with HA assumes the creation of 3 masters, without HA only one.
 At the moment, the cluster can be created with Ubuntu 18.04,

 - PLAN - plan with which the master instances will be created.
 The plan "xsmall" is not listed due to the fact that instances in the cluster must have min.
 2 cores.

 - RESOURCE POOL - select resource pool of your project

 - VOLUME - The size of the master instances adapts to the selected plan.
 We recommend changing the option from "Volume" to "Local",

 - NETWORK - select the network under which the cluster will be created, each tenant has its own network,

 - AVAILABILITY ZONE - select the "nova" option,

 - FLOATING IP - select the "external" option.
 If this option is not selected, the cluster will not be reachable.
-If for example you want to create a cluster with HA (3 masters) and additionally 3 workers, 6 Floating IP addresses will be taken from the external pool.

 After entering the configuration, press the "NEXT" button.